1. Master Your Breath Support

 Sight-Reading and Ear Training

 Set aside 10 minutes per day for sight-reading.
-Use a method book or online resource like Sight Reading Factory.
+Use a method book or online resource like Sight Reading Factory to generate unlimited sight-reading exercises at your level.
 For ear training, practice matching pitches by ear: play a note, then sing it, then play it again.
 This reinforces the connection between your ear and embouchure.
+Also practice identifying intervals by ear: play two notes and name the interval between them.
+Strong ear training makes you a more intuitive and responsive ensemble player.
+You will be able to adjust your pitch and blend without consciously thinking about it.

 7. Expand Your Range Smoothly